 - 52.1 All taught postgraduate programmes of study, including short courses not leading to an academic distinction of the University, shall be described in terms of learning credits, where 1 learning credit is associated with 10 notional learning hours of study.
-A notional learning hour is defined as the time which it is expected that a diligent student will spend, on average, to study and then complete the work needed to achieve the intended learning outcomes. - 52.2 Senate defines the standard minimum and maximum durations for all taught programmes of study, including different durations depending on the mode of study.
+The total number of notional learning hours are defined as the time which it is expected that a diligent student will spend, on average, to study and then complete the work needed to achieve the intended learning outcomes. - 52.2 Senate defines the standard minimum and maximum durations for all taught programmes of study, including different durations depending on the mode of study.

 Intended award Standard durations of periods of study for taught programmes of study

-Full-tin ne study Part-time study
+Full-tim e study Part-time study

 Min Max Min Max

 MSc 10 months 13 months 13 months 5 years

 MDes 10 months 1 year 12 months 5 years

 MBA 10 months 1.5 years 18 months 5 years

 PgDip 6 months 1 year 10 months 4 years

 PgCert 3 months 1 year 6 months 3 years

 PgAward - - 1 month 12 months